Osha Towers (they/them)

 Director of Community Organizing

-Osha is a Black, queer, survivor, living in fluidity, and loving her bipolar mind.
+Osha is a Black, queer, survivor, and living in fluidity.
 As a young leader, Osha operates with a model of collectivism, not only for our community but also in performing the work.
 They aim to see oppressive systems abolished by promoting generations of valuable community efforts.
-Her years have been dedicated towards advocating for survivors of sexual aggression, expanding youth leadership, and distributing funds.
-She loves to travel and build knowledge through the stories from those around them.
-Working in advocacy, sex-positivity, education, healing, doula support, and expanding access to care has been among their many passions.
+Their years have been dedicated towards advocating for survivors of sexual aggression, expanding youth leadership, and distributing funds.
+They love to travel and build knowledge through the stories from those around them.
+Working in advocacy, sex-positivity, education, healing, abortion support, and expanding access to care has been among their many passions.
 In this role, they work to envision a future for Black, Indigenous, and POC Queer and Trans people filled with joy and the ability to exist fully.